alexbit-codemod/sentry-codemods/CONTRIBUTING.md

 ## Pull Requests

-- Describe the motivation and migration scenario
+- Describe the proposed codemod or recipe and intended migration scenario
-- Include minimal fixtures (`fixtures/`) and, if applicable, a simple test script in `tests/`
+- Keep this repo free of engine-specific transform code
-- Document options and safety in `meta.json`
+- If proposing a recipe, document each included codemod and the order

 ## License